CRLNP/repro/index.md

 - Donoho,David L., July 2010, "An invitation to reproducible computational research", *Biostatistics*, 11, 3, 385–388, https://doi.org/10.1093/biostatistics/kxq028

+- EconTalk, 20 mars 2017, *Andrew Gelman on Social Science, Small Samples, and the Garden of the Forking Paths*, https://www.econtalk.org/andrew-gelman-on-social-science-small-samples-and-the-garden-of-the-forking-paths/

+- FiveThirtyEight, *Hack Your Way To Scientific Glory*, https://projects.fivethirtyeight.com/p-hacking/

+- Gelman, A., Eric Loken, 2013, *The garden of forking paths: Why multiple comparisons can be a problem, even when there is no “fishing expedition” or “p-hacking” and the research hypothesis was posited ahead of time*. http://www.stat.columbia.edu/~gelman/research/unpublished/p_hacking.pdf

+- Gelman, A., Eric Loken, 2014, "The Statistical Crisis in Science", *American Scientist*, 102, 6: p.460. https://www.americanscientist.org/article/the-statistical-crisis-in-science

 - Gupta, Amarnath,  2009, "Data Provenance", *Encyclopedia of Database Systems*, Ed.: LING LIU, M. TAMER ÖZSU, https://doi.org/10.1007/978-0-387-39940-9_1305

 - Ioannidis, John P. A.,  2005, "Why Most Published Research Findings Are False", *Plos Medicine*, https://doi.org/10.1371/journal.pmed.0020124